varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Setting this variable makes the object uncacheable.

-	This may may produce a hit-for-miss object in the cache.
+	This may produce a hit-for-miss object in the cache.

 	Clearing the variable has no effect and will log the warning "Ignoring attempt to reset beresp.uncacheable".